ibm-cloud-docs/AnalyticsEngine/Logs-JNBG.md

 You can access Spark Executor logs using one of the following ways:

-* launching the cluster's Ambari console to navigate to the corresponding YARN/Spark application UI and use the links in the web interface to download the logs.
+* Launching the cluster's Ambari console to navigate to the corresponding YARN/Spark application UI and use the links in the web interface to download the logs.

-* Using a command line and a REST API interface to download the logs.
-Refer to the instructions [here](./wce-cli-ref-spark-logs.html) for details on these ways to download Spark Executor logs.
+* Using a command line and REST API interface to download the logs.
+Refer to the instructions [here](/docs/analytics-engine-cli-plugin/analytics-engine-service-cli.html#spark‐logs) for details on how to download Spark Executor logs.

 * SSHing to the cluster and using the YARN command line interface to obtain the logs.
 To obtain logs for a particular `application Id` run the following command: